CatalystCode/project-fortis/docs/upgrading.md

 ```

 #### Terminate the Spark job and delete all Spark cluster resources
-Data ingestion and analysis will be offline after this step until the upgrade is completed through the following steps:
+Data ingestion and analysis will be offline after this step until the remaining upgrade steps have been completed.

 ```bash
 kubectl delete namespace spark